Marcus Sternberg

-Marcus Sternberg (born 14 September 1965) is a German music video director.
+Marcus Sternberg (born 14 September 1965) is a German music video director and creative-producer.

 Biography

-Sternberg studied at the International Film School in London and is currently living in Berlin and Buenos Aires.
-Besides music videos he also directs commercials.
+Sternberg studied at the International Film School in London and has lived in Paris and Buenos Aires.
+Besides music videos he also directs commercials and arts & culture films.
 He received an ECHO Award in the category Best National Video for his work on No Angels' video for "Something about Us."

 Slant Magazine voted his Run DMC vs. Jason Nevins "It's Like That" one of the 100 Greatest Music Videos.
 "Killer choreography and silky camera moves are director Marcus Sternberg's visual weapons of choice."

-His work includes story-videos featuring German film actors Helmut Berger, Anna-Maria Mühe, Esther Schweins and Franz Dinda.
+His work includes story-videos featuring German film actors Helmut Berger, Hanno Koffler, Anna-Maria Mühe, Esther Schweins, Lea Drinda, Ben Becker and Franz Dinda.

-Sternberg is currently operating out of his own production company Free The Dragon with offices in Berlin and Buenos Aires.